bitcoinops/bitcoinops.github.io/_topics/en/multisignature.md

   - title: Threshold signature
     link: topic threshold signature
 ---
-Multisignatures can be compared with *multisig*, the use of public keys and signatures with Bitcoin's `OP_CHECKMULTISIG` and `OP_CHECKMULTISIGVERIFY` opcodes (and the `OP_CHECKSIGADD` opcode proposed for [tapscript][topic tapscript]).
+Scriptless multisignatures can be compared with *scripted multisig*, the use of public keys and signatures with Bitcoin's `OP_CHECKMULTISIG` and `OP_CHECKMULTISIGVERIFY` opcodes (and the `OP_CHECKSIGADD` opcode proposed for [tapscript][topic tapscript]).
 Multisignatures have the